The AP Interview: Justice Dept. conducting cyber crackdown

 Another official, National Cyber Director Chris Inglis, painted a rosier picture, telling lawmakers Wednesday that the U.S. had seen a “discernible decrease” in attacks emanating from Russia but that it was too soon to say why.

-But Monaco added: “We are not going to stop.
-We’re going to continue to press forward to hold accountable those who seek to go after our industries, hold their data hostage and threaten economic security, national security and personal security.”

-Monaco is a longtime fixture in Washington law enforcement, having served as an adviser to Robert Mueller when he was FBI director and as head of the Justice Department’s national security division.
+Monaco is a longtime fixture in Washington law enforcement, having served as chief of staff at the FBI to then-Director Robert Mueller and as head of the Justice Department’s national security division.
 She was a White House official in 2014 when the Justice Department brought a first-of-its-kind indictment against Chinese government hackers.

 Though not a new phenomenon, ransomware attacks — in which hackers lock up and encrypt data and demand often-exorbitant sums to release it to victims — have exploded in the last year with breaches affecting vital infrastructure and global corporations.

-Colonial Pipeline, which supplies roughly half the fuel consumed on the East Coast, paid more than $4 million after a May attack that led it to halt operations, though the Justice Department clawed the majority of it back by gaining access to the cryptocurrency wallet of the culprits, known as DarkSide.
+Colonial Pipeline, which supplies roughly half the fuel consumed on the East Coast, paid more than $4 million after a May attack that led it to halt operations, though the Justice Department clawed the majority of it back after identifying the virtual currency wallet of the culprits, known as DarkSide.
 The public should expect to see more such seizures, Monaco said.

-JBS, the world’s largest meat processor, paid $11 million in June following a hack by a Russian group known as REvil, which weeks later carried out what’s believed to be the largest single ransomware attack on record — largely through firms that remotely manage IT infrastructure for multiple customers.
+JBS, the world’s largest meat processor, said in June that it had paid $11 million following a hack by a Russian group known as REvil, which weeks later carried out a massive ransomware attack that snarled businesses around the world.

 The splashy attacks elevated ransomware as an urgent national security priority while the administration scrambled to stem the onslaught.